pimentel/bears_iplant/README.md

 ```

 Open a new file if you would like to type the commands and add them as we go
-along, or you can simply open `analysis.R` and follow along.
+along, or you can simply copy and paste the entire code  [`analysis.R`](https://raw.githubusercontent.com/Arhodes-CGRB-OSU/bears_iplant/gh-pages/R/analysis.R) and follow along.
 You can execute a
 line in Rstudio using `ctrl + enter`.

 Next, load sleuth: